Frequently Asked Questions (FAQ)

 What is a shared care agreement?

 A shared care agreement is a written agreement, signed by both the initiating specialist and the patient’s GP, to allow the prescribing of amber 1 drugs on Lincolnshire formulary.
 It states who is responsible for which part of the patient’s care and includes baseline & further monitoring, blood tests, doses of medications, side effects and what to do if the patient’s condition deteriorates.
 Prescribing of medication is only taken over by the GP when the patient is stable on treatment.
 Often the consultant will continue annual review and assessment of the patient’s condition.
 Both specialist and GP sign and date the protocol if they are in agreement.
 A copy of this should be saved by the practice in the patient’s records.
+For treatments being initiated by specialists outside of Lincolnshire, shared care agreements produced by that area should be provided by the specialist initiating treatment.

 Do I need a new shared care agreement if the dose has been changed after initial titration and stabilisation?